arangodb/docs/3.9/architecture-deployment-modes-dc2-dc.md

 - [Requirements](architecture-deployment-modes-dc2-dc-requirements.html)
 - [Limitations](architecture-deployment-modes-dc2-dc-limitations.html)

-For further information about _datacenter to datacenter replication_, please refer to the following sections included in other chapters of this Manual:
+For further information about _Datacenter-to-Datacenter Replication_, please refer to the following sections included in other chapters of this Manual:

 - [Deployment](deployment-dc2-dc.html)
 - [Administration](administration-dc2-dc.html)